climu/openstudyroom/docs/docker.md

 ## Preperation

 Install docker for your operating system.
-If -God forbids- You are using windows, install docker machine as well and adjust all of the commands accordingly.

 Clone this repository and cd into it.